A Fall Cruise Along the Gorgeous Charles River

 A leisurely afternoon cruise along the beautiful Charles River is the perfect laid-back way to take in all the historic architecture of both Boston and Cambridge.
-This 80 mile long river runs a 23 mile course, from Hopkinton (a small town just 30 min outside of the city most well-known for being the starting point of the Boston Marathon) to Boston Harbor.
+This 80 mile long river runs a picturesque 23 mile long course, from Hopkinton (a small town just 30 min outside of the city most well-known for being the starting point of the Boston Marathon) to Boston Harbor.

 The best cruise in Boston

-The Charles Riverboat Company offers a number of picturesque cruise options during the summer and fall season.
+The Charles Riverboat Company offers a number of sightseeing cruise options during the summer and fall season.
 This is a great cruise if you are at all interested in history and/or architecture.
 Along the way, you will pass many historic sights of interest including Harvard University, Beacon Hill, and the Massachusetts Institute of Technology.
 While there are a number of tour companies in the Boston area, this one particularly stands out as you get to enjoy views of both Cambridge and Boston.
 Plus, the area is less congested, it’s easier to find parking, and cruise rates are much more affordable.

 Fall foliage cruises